 Strategy and Business Planning

-We have a five year strategic plan which is updated and reviewed by the Board twice a year.
+We have a five year strategic plan which is updated and reviewed by the Board annually.
 Business objectives and performance measures are defined annually together with budgets and forecasts.
 Monthly business performance reviews are conducted at both Group and business unit levels.

 The product pipeline is reviewed regularly to:

 - assess whether products in development are progressing according to schedule;

 - identify new product ideas and assess fit with our product portfolio; and